Why should engineers read more fiction?

 Everyone has been affected by the pandemic.
 Isolation meant loneliness and anxiety for some, overcrowding and exhaustion for others, illness for many.

-It was a time to lock down and lock in, focus on the here and now, find safety and comfort.
+It was a time to lock down and lock in, focus on the here and now, find safety and comfort in the familiar.

 The Covid-19 pandemic is not over yet, but for those of us lucky enough to have been vaccinated, now might be a good time to look up, look around, look outside, look beyond our own horizons and embrace the experience of others.